mazenabid/Karda-Project/README.md

 # The Karda Project - Wallet & BusPass Mobile Application

 ## Introduction
 The Karda Project is a mobile application that revolutionizes the way users handle public transportation and financial transactions.
-It seamlessly integrates a digital wallet and a bus pass system.
+It seamlessly integrates a digital wallet and a bus pass system prioritizing the University of Regina Students as well as the City's residents.

 ## Features
 - **Digital Wallet**: Secure and convenient management of financial transactions.